 The external will write a follow-up report on their findings, and this will be submitted to the official academic files for possible monitoring by the Exam Commission or external auditing or accrediting bodies.
-In order to maintain objectivity, new externals are selected every three years.
+In order to maintain objectivity, new externals are selected on an annual basis.